nelucozac/cApps/README.md

 ### **cApps-post.pdf** documentation ###

-The examples from dsrvK to dsrvO and esrvX cover another set of problems
+The examples from dsrvJ to dsrvN and esrvX cover another set of problems
+- obtaining POST parameters;
-- session support (with and without cookies);
+- session support using cookies;
 - protection against slowloris attack;
 - how to upload files on server;
 - complete web application based on this framework;